Laesod/massimoronca.it/content/post/2014-05-14-writing-custom-commands-for-drush-the-drupal-swiss-army-knife.md

 ---
-title: "Writing custom commands for Drush: the Drupal swiss army knife."
+title: "Writing custom commands for Drush: the Drupal swiss army knife"
 date: "2014-05-14"
 description: Recently I worked on a client project based on the Drupal platform.
 The most important part of the job was automating a data import from a remote source, but instead of writing a script to do the job, I created a command for Drush.
 source_name: MIKAMAYHEM